amankrayush/delete/README.md

 ## Overview

 ```
-UI module for voice assistant and this can be inegrated with any frontend module.
+UI microfronted for voice assistant and this can be inegrated with any frontend module.
 ```
 ---